(Effective Fall 2020)

 Special Equipment Needs

 Students may enter the major with two deficiencies.
-Students deficient in MTH 004 or RDG 001 must remediate before entering any of the automotive majors.
-The order of remediation will be math, reading, English.
+Students deficient in MTH 004 or RDG 001 must remediate before entering any of the automotive courses.
+The order of remediation will be math, reading, and then English.

 - understand the theory of the applied physical and scientific principles and technical knowledge necessary for successful employment in the field of automotive service and repair.